MetaFraming: A Methodology for Democratizing Heritage Interpretation through Wiki Surveys

 Are Surveys Necessary?
 Designing Virtual Environments for Participatory Research

 A prototype Virtual Environment (VE) designed as an immersive online 'guest book' where hundreds of users could asynchronously decorate a shared virtual space and leave messages for one another.
 I developed this VE for a workshop on the intangible cultural heritage of Córdoba's communal patios, introducing key design strategies for asynchronous interaction ('claims' and 'traces') and a novel workflow using Large Language Models (LLMs) to automate qualitative coding and moderation of text contributions.
-Published as a book chapter in the 2025 Bloomsbury Academic volume, Clever Design in Critical Times: Conceptualizing the Callidocene, arguing that interactive VEs can serve as powerful tools for participatory research, moving beyond the limitations of traditional surveys in the Digital Humanities.
+Published as a book chapter in the 2025 Bloomsbury Academic volume, Clever Design in Critical Times: Conceptualizing the Callidocene, arguing that interactive VEs can serve as effective tools for participatory research beyond traditional surveys in the Digital Humanities.
 The book is available from Bloomsbury Academic.

 "Scan To Ar": Palermo

 A co-design workshop using rapid 3D site capture and an AR design tool with a library of design primitives (akin to Lego bricks).
 The goal was to repurpose abandoned industrial heritage in Palermo.
 I collaborated with Federico La Russa to facilitate the workshop, using Wikar (my augmented reality platform) to swiftly mock up and review architectural proposals with stakeholders over a single weekend.
-The public space opened in October 2022.
+The co-design process helped the local campus community collect a public voice for preserving the open space, and the site opened as a public space in October 2022.
 Conference presentation and publication documented the methodology.

 Generative Ambiguity in Heritage Visualisation

-A conference presentation arguing that moving beyond photorealism to embrace representational abstraction and ambiguity can create richer, more participatory works in digital cultural heritage.
+A conference presentation arguing that moving beyond photorealism to embrace representational abstraction and ambiguity can create more participatory works in digital cultural heritage.
 I presented this research, a core component of my dual PhD dissertation work, at the DARIAH Annual Event 2025 in Goettingen, Germany as part of the Digital Storytelling session.
 The full presentation materials, including slides and abstract, are archived on Zenodo.